pingidentity/pingdirectory-go-client/configurationapi/docs/AddSubjectDnToUserAttributeCertificateMapperRequest.md

 ### NewAddSubjectDnToUserAttributeCertificateMapperRequest

-`func NewAddSubjectDnToUserAttributeCertificateMapperRequest(mapperName string, schemas []EnumsubjectDnToUserAttributeCertificateMapperSchemaUrn, subjectAttribute string, enabled bool, ) *AddSubjectDnToUserAttributeCertificateMapperRequest`
+`func NewAddSubjectDnToUserAttributeCertificateMapperRequest(mapperName string, schemas []EnumsubjectDnToUserAttributeCertificateMapperSchemaUrn, enabled bool, ) *AddSubjectDnToUserAttributeCertificateMapperRequest`

 NewAddSubjectDnToUserAttributeCertificateMapperRequest instantiates a new AddSubjectDnToUserAttributeCertificateMapperRequest object
 This constructor will assign default values to properties that have it defined,